<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Wendy's Wheels]]></category>

-<guid isPermaLink="false">https://www.flipline.com/blog/?p=21067</guid>
+<guid isPermaLink="false">https://www.flipline.com/blog/?p=21582</guid>

 <description><![CDATA[&#160; Hey Everyone!
 Welcome back to Wendy&#8217;s Wheels!
 Here we showcase the amazing karts created by Wendy at the Greasy Gear Garage in Maple Mountain.
-This week’s exhibit is a custom kart created for Evelyn called… The Aérodyne S9.
-The kart is a classic longbill design with silver-screen charm on the outside and the latest parts [...]]]></description>
+This week’s exhibit is a custom kart created for Prudence called… The Pickler P92.
+The kart is an award-winning longbill design that is cared for meticulously.
+The Pickler P92 is [...]]]></description>

 <content:encoded><![CDATA[<p><img class="alignnone size-full wp-image-9529" title="" src="https://www.flipline.com/blog/wp-content/uploads/2017/06/wendyswheels_banner.jpg" alt="" width="640" height="110" /></p>